-Note: You shouldn’t take more than 15 doses of Nurtec ODT in a 30-day period.
+Note: You shouldn’t take more than 18 doses of Nurtec ODT in a 30-day period.
 If you have migraine episodes more frequently or symptoms that aren’t relieved after taking Nurtec OTC, talk with your doctor.
-They may prescribe a drug that you can use on a regular basis to prevent migraine.
+They may prescribe Nurtec ODT or another drug to be taken on a regular basis for migraine prevention.

 * An aura refers to unusual symptoms or sensations that can occur before a migraine episode.

 † Rescue medications are drugs taken to treat persistent migraine symptoms.
 Examples include nonsteroidal anti-inflammatory drugs and acetaminophen (Tylenol).
 See “Nurtec ODT use with other drugs” above for more details.

 For migraine prevention, you should take Nurtec ODT every other day.

 Taking Nurtec ODT with food

 You can eat normally before or after taking your dose of Nurtec ODT.
 However, you shouldn’t have food in your mouth while the tablet dissolves.
 You don’t need to drink water or other fluids after taking your dose.